-Lye returns for her third season as the head softball coach at Stevenson in 2014.
+A decorated athlete, Lye returns for her fifth season as the head softball coach at Stevenson in 2016.
 She also serves as the assistant women's ice hockey team in addition to helping implement a leadership development program for student-athletes.

 In 2013, Lye guided the Mustangs to their first-ever appearance in a conference championship game.
 The team also appeared in the ECAC Division III South Championship, their second in three years.
 The Mustangs advanced to the semifinals en route to a school record 24 wins.

 In 2012, Stevenson went 19-22 while adcancing to the semifinals of the CAC Softball Championship.
 Senior Lisa Bilski was named a Capital One Academic All-America All-District 2 Team.

 A member of the Canadian national team, Lye came to Owings Mills from Williams College where she spent two seasons as an assistant softball coach in 2010 and 2011.
 She also served as an assistant women's ice hockey coach in 2009-10 and as interim head coach for the 2010-11 season.